jdblischak/smk-simple-slurm/examples/timeout/README.md

 # Handle timeout error with `--cluster-status`

-Snakemake can **not** handle timeout errors from Slurm by default.
+Snakemake can **not** handle timeout errors from Slurm by default (`TIMEOUT`).
 You need to pass a custom script to `--cluster-status` to process timeout errors.
 You have multiple options for this custom script in `extras/`.

 The example has has one rule that requests 10 seconds of runtime and sleeps for 30 seconds.
 By default Snakemake will fail to see the failed job and stall